 This Classification Scheme is approved by the Graduate School Board of Examiners/the Graduate Studies Sub-Committee.
-Last updated: July 2010

-This scheme should be read in conjunction with the Regulations for Taught Masters Degrees, the relevant Taught Masters degree programme regulations, the relevant online Taught Masters course guides and the Code of Good Practice for Taught Masters Programmes: Teaching, Learning and Assessment.
+This scheme should be read in conjunction with the Regulations for Taught Masters Degrees, the relevant Taught Masters degree programme regulations, the relevant online Taught Masters/ Research course guides and the Code of Good Practice for Taught Masters Programmes: Teaching, Learning and Assessment.